-In accordance with the Federal Government's efforts to reduce reporting burden for recipients of federal financial assistance, the general certification and representation requirements contained in the Standard Form 424B (SF-424B) - Assurances - Non-Construction Programs, and the Standard Form 424D (SF-424D) - Assurances - Construction Programs, have been standardized federal-wide.
-Effective January 1, 2020, the forms themselves are no longer part of HRSA's application packages and the updated common certification and representation requirements will be stored and maintained within SAM.
-Organizations or individuals applying for federal financial assistance as of January 1, 2020, must validate the federally required common certifications and representations annually through SAM located at SAM.gov.
+In accordance with the Federal Government's efforts to reduce reporting burden for recipients of federal financial assistance, the general certification and representation requirements contained in the Standard Form 424B (SF-424B) - Assurances - Non-Construction Programs, and the Standard Form 424D (SF-424D) - Assurances - Construction Programs, have been standardized.
+Effective January 1, 2020, the forms themselves are no longer part of HRSA's application packages; instead updated common certification and representation requirements will be stored and maintained within SAM.
+Organizations or individuals applying for federal financial assistance as of

+January 1, 2020, must validate the federally required common certifications and representations annually through SAM.gov.